aws/aws-toolkit-common/lsp/README.md

 ── server - packages that contain Language Server implementations
-    └── aws-lsp-buildspec - Language Server that wraps a JSON Schema for CodeBuild buildspec └── aws-lsp-cloudformation - Language Server that wraps a JSON Schema for CloudFormation └── aws-lsp-s3 - Example language server that provides S3 bucket names as completion items
+    └── aws-lsp-buildspec - Language Server that wraps a JSON Schema for CodeBuild buildspec └── aws-lsp-cloudformation - Language Server that wraps a JSON Schema for CloudFormation └── aws-lsp-codewhisperer - Language Server that surfaces CodeWhisperer recommendations
+                              - experimental.
+Shows how recommendations can surface through completion lists and as ghost text └── aws-lsp-s3 - Example language server that provides S3 bucket names as completion items
+                   - Shows a concept where credentials can be provided from an IDE extension (See vscode and vs client readmes)
 ```

 ## How To Contribute